-Due to increased security and permissions with Mac OS 10.14 Mojave, you will be prompted to authorize the Zoom Desktop Client and Zoom Rooms to use the microphone and camera.
+Due to increased security and permissions with Mac OS 10.14 Mojave and 10.15 Catalina, you will be prompted to authorize the Zoom Desktop Client and Zoom Rooms to use the microphone, camera, and on Mac OS 10.15 Catalina, screen recording.
 You will also be prompted to allow the Zoom Desktop Client to allow others to remotely control your desktop.
 You can click OK during the initial request and you will be able to use your microphone and camera in Zoom.

 If you do not allow Zoom access during this initial prompt or the camera, microphone, and remote control access become disabled, you will need to go into your OS System Preferences to allow access.

 - OS 10.14 Mojave or OS 10.15 Catalina